Fredmjr/Chat_Websockets/README.md

 This repo contains a simple chat websocket setup,for single user communications only.

+!!!!read this before running app!!!

+INSTRUCTIONS
+create a .env file with folowing contents:

+- WS_PORT = 8000
+- WS_1PORT = 8101
+- APP_PORT = 8100
+  Make sure all these ports are open and avaliable!

 CURRENT FEATURES:

 - Userlogin (create, authentications, & profile build).